Southport (Qld)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Southport has 133 active public transport stops offering a mix of lightrail and buses.
-These are served by 19 routes that collectively facilitate 4,110 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically living 173 meters from the nearest stop.
-As a predominantly residential area, most commuting is outward-bound.
-Cars remain the primary mode at 77%, while walking accounts for 7%.
-Vehicle ownership averages 0.8 per dwelling, below the regional average.
+Southport has 133 active public transport stops offering a mix of lightrail and bus services.
+These are served by 19 routes providing 4,110 weekly passenger trips.
+Residents have excellent transport accessibility, with an average distance of 173 meters to the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 77%, while walking accounts for 7%.
+The average vehicle ownership is 0.8 per dwelling, below the regional average.

-According to the 2021 Census, only 11.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 587 trips daily across all routes, equating to approximately 30 weekly trips per stop.
-The accompanying map displays the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, only 11.4% of residents work from home, which may reflect COVID-19 conditions.
+On average, there are 587 trips daily across all routes, equating to around 30 weekly trips per individual stop.
+The map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport